gboeing/asa/modules/module01/readme.md

 ## Getting Started

-  1. Using git, clone/pull this repo.
+  1. Using git, clone (or pull if you already have it) this repo.
   1. Open a command prompt and change directory to this directory.
+  1. Activate the virtual environment.
   1. Run the command: `jupyter lab`
   1. A browser window will open.
 Click the notebook to launch it.